 Every product demo software tool wants to tell you why they’re the best, but how can you navigate through the noise?
 Here’s what to look for to help you find the best product demo software tool.

 Demos aren’t a one-and-done deal.
 The best product demos replicate the watcher’s use case to let them envision how they, specifically, would use your product.
 More than 75% of customers are more likely to buy from a brand that creates personalized buying experiences.
-Consider how Consensus personalizes product demos by allowing potential buyers to tell the platform directly what features they want to see, and then Consensus builds out the perfect demo.
+Consider how Consensus uses AI to personalize product demos at scale.

-Fun fact that may not be so fun: Your sellers are spending less than 30% of their week actually selling.
+Fun fact that may not be so fun: Your sellers are spending less than 30% of their week actually selling, per Salesforce.
 And while today’s buyers say that buying is hard, nearly 70% of sales professionals say that selling has gotten harder, too.
-By having a product demo software tool with workflow automation features, like sending reminders on how and when to engage based on analytics and auto-populating buyer data into demos, you’re taking more manual work away from sellers and giving them back precious time.

-A product demo software tool should be easy to use for both your revenue teams and who they are selling to.
-Your sellers only get back valuable time if their software has the functionality and interface to save them that time.
+A product demo software tool should be easy to use for both your revenue teams and your buyers to navigate.
+Your sellers only gain back valuable time if their software has the intelligence, automation, and streamlined interface to actually save them that time.